Period: all year long!

 The translation from Arabic of this dive’s name is “Mother of Sharks”, and in fact schools of hammerheads and greys inhabitate this amazing spot.

-Southwest of Angarosh we will reach Merlo reef, an other beautiful dive site, and further ahead Abington, where on its madreporic sublitoral platform an old lighthouse rises from the bottom; built by the British around mid of1900, it points out the presence of the wide coral barrier.
+Southwest of Angarosh we will reach Merlo reef, an other beautiful dive site, and further ahead Abington, where on its madreporic sublitoral platform an old lighthouse rises from the bottom; built by the British around mid 1900 to point out the presence of the wide coral barrier.

-This itinerary can also be done ‘one way only’ with starting point at Port Sudan and arrival point at Mohammed Qall (or viceversa), one way by boat and the way back by bus.
+This itinerary, which includes the Classic as well as the Extreme North, can also be done ‘one way only’ starting at Port Sudan and disembark at Mohammed Qall (or vice versa), one way by boat and the way back by private bus.

-October and November are two special months in Sudan.
-It is the period of plankton blooms and in the lagoon around Mesharifa Island it’s not uncommon to watch at the marvellous encounters of manta rays eating and mating.
-Swim with mantas is an unforgettable experience!
+These are special months in Sudan.
+It is the period of plankton blooms and in the lagoon around Mesharifa Island it’s not uncommon to watch at the marvelous encounters of manta rays eating and mating.
+Swimming with mantas is an unforgettable experience!

-In order to reduce cruising time to reach Mesharifa from Port Sudan the embark will be in the north at Mohammed Qall (or the other way round, embark at Port Sudan cruising north and disembark at Mohammed Qall and back by bus).
+In order to reduce cruising time to reach Mesharifa, the embark can be either in the north at Mohammed Qall with disembark in Port Sudan, or the other way round, embark at Port Sudan cruising north and disembark at Mohammed Qall; land transfers are by private bus.

-During the North One Way itinerary from Mesharifa the ship will cruise to Angarosh for a dive among soft corals, colourful alcyonarias, walls covered with anemones, schools of hammerheads, greys as well as tiger sharks.
+At Angarosh we will dive in wonderful soft corals, colourful alcyonarias, walls covered with anemones, schools of hammerheads, greys as well as tiger sharks.

-Proceeding south we will reach Quita El Banna, a huge madreporic boulder in the middle of the area and then Sha’abSuedi (wreck of Toyota), Sha’ab Rumi (unmissable) and last but not least Sanganeb with two amazing dive sites (South Point and North Point).
+Proceeding south we will reach Quita El Banna, a huge madreporic boulder in the middle of the area sometimes visited by hammerhead sharks, thresher sharks and mantas.
+Further south Sha’abSuedi (wreck of Toyota), Sha’ab Rumi (unmissable) and last but not least Sanganeb with two amazing dive sites (South Point and North Point).

 This is an itinerary for those who wants to get the best out of a short time vacation reducing cruising times but for those who wants to discover the beauty of manta rays in Sudan and their magic dances…

-In the months of April, May and June, when the weather and sea conditions are their best, we will be able to dive the most famous dives sites as well as the most amazing dive sites of the South.
+In the months of April, May and June and from October to mid November when the weather and sea conditions are their best, we will be able to dive the most famous dives sites among the classic route, as well as the most amazing dive sites of the South.

 The first one will be Sha’ab Rumi, considered as one of the ten best dive sites in the world.